lukeirwin03/relative-pointing/GETTING_STARTED.md

 # Getting Started - Quick Setup

-This is the fastest way to get the Relative Pointing App running.
+Get the Relative Pointing App running in 2 minutes.

 ## Prerequisites

-You need **Node.js 18+** installed.
-Download from: https://nodejs.org/
+- **Node.js 18+** - Download from https://nodejs.org/

 That's it!
-Everything else is automated.
+No other setup required.

-## Quick Start (2 minutes)
+## Quick Start

 ### macOS / Linux